-Utah Security Deposit Law
+Utah Security Deposit Law for Tenants and Landlords

 Landlords who own rental property in the state of Utah should be aware of Utah’s landlord-tenant laws, including rules for the security deposit.
 Understanding and following these rules can help protect you in case you have a security deposit dispute with your tenant.
 You should also check with your local government to see if additional rules may apply.
 Here are some frequently asked questions about Utah’s security deposit law.

-Yes.
 In Utah, landlords may charge a nonrefundable deposit.
 In order to do so, the landlord must clearly state in writing what portion of the deposit is nonrefundable.
 This statement can be written into an existing lease agreement or it can be a separate document.
 The tenant must read and sign this document before giving the deposit.

 There are no specific rules for how landlords in the state of Utah must store tenants’ security deposits.
 They do not have to be put into an account which is separate from the landlord’s funds nor do they have to accumulate interest.

-No. In Utah, a landlord does not have to provide a tenant with written notice after receiving a tenant’s security deposit.
+In Utah, a landlord does not have to provide a tenant with written notice after receiving a tenant’s security deposit.
 However, landlords should include this as part of the lease agreement to help avoid any disputes in the future over the amount of the security deposit and when it was deposited.

 In Utah, a landlord can keep all, or a portion of, a tenant’s security deposit to cover:

-No. Utah law does not require landlords to perform walk-through inspections prior to a tenant’s move-out.
+Utah law does not require landlords to perform walk-through inspections prior to a tenant’s move-out.

 However, these inspections are beneficial to landlords.
 They allow the landlord to document the condition of the rental unit prior to tenant move-out.
-The landlord can notify the tenant if any deductions will be taken from his or her security deposit for damage to the unit.
+The landlord can notify the tenant if any deductions will be taken from their security deposit for damage to the unit.
 This gives the tenant time to remedy the damage or at least mentally prepares them for the deductions that will be taken.

 Tenant Forwarding Address